chazlarson/brick-finder/README.md

 ## Notes:

-This script invokes a search just like the search field on the Webricks [and posibly Vonado] website.
+This script invokes a search just like the search field on Webricks and Vonado [sequence depends on the `PRIMARY` setting] website.
 If there are results returned, it then looks through them for a result where the part URL contains the Bricklink ID (without additional numbers) and does not contain "moc".
 For example, if you're searching for "3004" you'll get these results:
 - https://www.vonado.com/brick-1x2-3004.html
 - https://www.vonado.com/cavity-w-leads-30046.html
 - https://www.vonado.com/window-1x2x2-2-3-with-rounded-top-30044.html